dashpradeep99/postgresql_cluster/Building-A-Highly-Available-Multi-Node-PostgreSQL-Cluster.md

 sudo yum install postgresql93-server postgresql93-contrib postgresql93-devel
 ````

 Initialize the PostgreSQL database via initdb.
-We only need to perform this on one node as we'll be transfering the database to the remaing nodes.
-I'll be refering to these nodes as PostgreSQL replicas.
+We only need to perform this on the **Master** node as we'll be transfering the database to the remaing nodes.
+I'll be refering to these nodes as PostgreSQL replicas (node2, node3).

 We will use node1 as the **Master** from here on out.

 ````
 sudo /etc/init.d/postgresql-9.3 initdb